 About Batikwalla by Victoria

-I discovered batik in the early days of my travels to the west coast as a wanderlust teenager.
-My first sales started at funky craft fairs and colorful music festivals, including the Eugene Saturday Market and the Oregon Country Fair, and my most favorite, the parking lot scene of the Grateful Dead concerts.
+In the fine year of 1989, I checked out a few books from the local library, and spent about $100 assembling the materials so I could give batik a try.
+With my first brush stroke I knew I was onto something right away.
+I painted every piece of fabric I could get my hands on.
+Anything that could hold liquid became a container for dye, including the only bathtub in the house, and every sink with a stopper.
+Word of mouth got out and I began to sell my new boho batik shirts to people in the neighborhood.
+More sales came through funky craft fairs and colorful music festivals, including the Eugene Saturday Market and the Oregon Country Fair, and my most favorite, the parking lot scene of the Grateful Dead concerts.
 This is how it all began.
 Once I tapped into the creative process, there was no turning back, and I have pursued it intently ever since.